Number of Part D Plan Choices Declines for 2025

 Low-Income Subsidy (LIS) Benchmark Plan Availability

 Part D market dynamics under the IRA continue to shift the availability of LIS benchmark plans.
 Following a significant reduction in the number of LIS benchmark plans from 2023 to 2024, the availability of benchmark plans will decrease slightly in 2025 to 120 plans (Figure 2).
+With the updated Landscape file removing sanctioned plans, this number will decrease to 90 LIS benchmark PDPs in 2025.
 CMS’s voluntary Premium Stabilization Demonstration for PDPs likely helped prevent even greater reductions in LIS benchmark plans that would have occurred without this demonstration.

 Potential Effects on Beneficiary Enrollment Patterns